LIT-Protocol/chain-signatures/README.md

 That is, all the necessary information to construct a transaction on the destination chain is included in the TransactionIntentCreated event.

-Then a Lit Protocol automation script listens for the TransactionIntentCreated event and decodes the transaction data, constructs a transaction for the destination chain, and sends it to the target contract address.
+Then a Lit Protocol event listener script subscribes for the TransactionIntentCreated event and decodes the transaction data, constructs a transaction for the destination chain, and sends it to the target contract address.

 ## Project Structure